Vikash-377/project2/README.md

 # Simon Game
-the game is about guess the no.
+the game is about guess the random no.